TheWiseLion/thewiselion.github.io/_posts/2017-3-8-1000x-Speed-Up-In-Python.md

 <img src="/images/SearchTree.gif" alt="example search tree"/>
 </div>
 <br/>
-Even though my C implementation was probably around ~10x more space effiecent in storing each move delta I still ran into memory problems because of the sheer magnitude of additional moves that could be explored.
+Even though my C implementation was probably around ~10x more space efficient in storing move information I still ran into memory problems because of the sheer magnitude of additional moves that could be explored.
 <br/><br/>
-So there you go, if you optimize speed enough you might run into space issues...
+So there you go, if you optimize the runtime speed enough you might run into space issues...